hyoshimori/hyoshimori/README.md

 [HIROTO YOSHIMORI DESIGN](https://hyoshimori-portfolio.netlify.app/)

 ## Message
 I'm currently learning React and Next.js.
-I love cycling, hiking, and coding, and it is me in the photo.
+I love cycling, hiking, video games, and coding, and it is me in the photo.
 Let's talk if you have similar hobbies.